cakeee/sativaUnderstrap/plugins/wp-optimize/readme.txt

 = 2.2.7 - 31/December/2018 =

 * RE-FACTOR: Refactoring and reorganisation of the UI
+* TWEAK: Added feature to view unused images as list
 * TWEAK: Fix sorting sizes columns in Tables information to take into account textual modifiers
 * FIX: MetaSlider images detected as unused
 * FIX: Preview for Trashed posts optimization doesn't work